 During its first century, the firm was the home for many talented and colorful attorneys.
 Harlan Fiske Stone (1872-1946) was a partner at the firm when it was known as Satterlee Canfield & Stone, and went on to become Dean of Columbia Law School, Attorney General of the United States, and ultimately Chief Justice of the United States Supreme Court.
 Another Satterlee alumnus, Hugo Wilkinson Jervey, also served as Dean of Columbia Law School.

 In 1987, Satterlee joined with Burke & Burke, another New York firm with a long and distinguished heritage, and took on the name, Satterlee Stephens Burke & Burke LLP.
-Now into its second century, with the shortened moniker Satterlee Stephens LLP, our mid-sized firm lacks any Major League infielders, but is proud to have skilled attorneys covering a wide range of traditional practice areas, including lawyers selected for inclusion in The Best Lawyers in America, Super Lawyers, Chambers USA and Who's Who Legal.
+Now into its second century, with the shortened moniker Satterlee Stephens LLP, the mid-sized firm lacks any Major League infielders, but is proud to have skilled attorneys covering a wide range of traditional practice areas, including lawyers selected for inclusion in The Best Lawyers in America, Super Lawyers, Chambers USA and Who's Who Legal.